AshokvardhanaReddy/AVR_Music/README.md

 <div align="center">
-<h1>AVR Blogs</h1>
+<h1>AVR Music</h1>
 </div>

 <div align="center">
-  <a href="https://avrblogs.netlify.app/">Live Preview</a>
+  <a href="https://avrmusic.netlify.app/">Live Preview</a>
 </div>

 <hr>

 ## ⚡  About
-A modern and responsive blog website built to showcase content effectively, featuring an intuitive user interface and seamless navigation.
-The platform allows users to explore articles by categories, search for topics, and read engaging blog posts.
-Key features include:
+The AVR Music Player is a sleek and intuitive web application designed to deliver a seamless music listening experience.
+It allows users to play, pause, skip tracks, and view song details such as title, artist, and album cover.
+Built with a focus on usability and responsive design, the music player adapts effortlessly to both desktop and mobile devices.

 <hr>